 If you or your business would like to learn more about the SMH project and potential partnership opportunities with ORNL, please Contact Us.

-ORNL is seeking review and public comment on the structure and content of two foundational SMH publications: A Multi-Year Plan for Research, Development, and Prototype Testing of Standard Modular Hydropower Technology and the Exemplary Design Envelope Specification for Standard Modular Hydropower Technology.
-Both of these documents are available on the Publications page.
+ORNL is seeking review and public comment on the structure and content of three foundational SMH publications: 1) A Multi-Year Plan for Research, Development, and Prototype Testing of Standard Modular Hydropower Technology, 2) Exemplary Design Envelope Specification for Standard Modular Hydropower Technology, and 3) Simulation and Modeling Capability for Standard Modular Hydropower Technology.
+These documents are available on the Publications page.

 Please Contact Us to discuss how you can provide feedback on these important documents.